Serpent: Scalable and Efficient Image Restoration via Multi-scale Structured State Space Models: Experiments

 \subsection{Setup}

 For \archname{} models, we set the embedding dimension in the patchifier to $D=32$.
 All models operate on $4$ scales: three consecutive up/down-sampling stages and one bottleneck stage.
-We stack $n=2$ VSS-blocks in \blockb{} for each model.
+For each model, we have $[2, 2, 3, 3]$ VSS-blocks in \blockb{} of the first to the fourth layer.
 We set the hidden dimension in SSM blocks to $\frac{c}{6}$, where $c$ denotes the number of channels at the corresponding scale.
 We compare \archname{} to a fully-convolutional baseline, U-Net \cite{ronneberger2015u}, where we scale the model by varying the number of convolution filters (denoted as \textit{U-Net(channel number)}).
 Furthermore, we compare with a state-of-the-art image restoration method, SwinIR \cite{liang_swinir_2021}, that leverages a combination of SwinTransformer blocks and convolutions.
-We set the hidden dimension to $96$ for SwinIR-B and $180$ for SwinIR-L. We perform experiments on Gaussian deblurring on FFHQ \cite{karras_style-based_nodate} with kernel size of $61$ and add Gaussian noise with $\sigma = 0.05$.
-All models are trained for $60$ epochs with Adam.
-For 256$\times$256 images, we set the learning rate to 0.0005, and for 512$\times$512 images, the learning rate is set to 0.001.
-We use batch size $1$ for all the models as we observe that higher batch sizes result in weaker performance.
+We set the hidden dimension to $96$ for SwinIR-B and $180$ for SwinIR-L. Lastly, we compare with Restormer \cite{zamir2022restormer}, a technique that leverages a channel-wise attention mechanism.
+We set the hidden dimension to 24 with 4 layers.
+From the first to the last layer, the number of Transformer blocks are $[4, 6, 6, 8]$, attention heads are $[1, 2, 4, 8]$, and number of channels are $[24, 48, 96, 192]$.
+We perform experiments on two image restoration tasks: (1) Gaussian deblurring on FFHQ \cite{karras_style-based_nodate} with kernel size of $61$ and additive Gaussian noise with $\sigma = 0.05$ and (2) $8\times$ super-resolution with the same amount of additive Gaussian noise as in the deblurring task.
+All models are trained for $60$ epochs with Adam, which has been sufficient for convergence.
+The learning rate used for training is $0.001$ for Serpent, $0.0005$ for U-Net, $0.003$ for Restormer, and $0.001$ for SwinIR.

+\textbf{Progressive learning --} Following the idea in \cite{zamir2022restormer} we employ progressive learning to improve the performance and reduce the training time of our models.
+We start training the model on smaller patches of the image (produced by random cropping) and gradually increase the resolution during training.
+By using this scheme, we can significantly reduce training time (at least by a factor of $2$) and improve the performance.
+We employ progressive learning for \archname{}, Restormer, and Unet.
+For SwinIR, since it only accepts fixed size images without further modifications, we cannot use progressive learning.

 \textbf{Metrics --} We evaluate reconstruction performance via PSNR, SSIM and LPIPS.
 LPIPS is a perceptual metric that better reflects image quality as perceived by humans.
-We evaluate efficiency along four dimensions: compute cost in FLOPS, training time of $1$ epoch, number of model parameters and GPU memory cost during training.
+We evaluate efficiency along four dimensions: compute cost in FLOPS, training time of a single epoch, number of model parameters and GPU memory cost during training.
 All the above metrics are evaluated on the same GPU (NVIDIA H100) with batch size $1$.